 No, the Promise Program is last-dollar funding, meaning it will cover any tuition cost after financial aid and scholarships have been applied.
 Financial aid students may be eligible for additional funds to cover education-related expenses; see the financial aid office for details.
 There is no cash value to the Promise Program.

 What if I have additional course and program fees that need to be paid and I can’t pay the total payment by the deadline?

 All students are eligible to enroll on our Nelnet Tuition Payment Plan.
 This plan lets you pay your remaining fees through a monthly payment plan, making college more affordable.
 It is simple to enroll and can be done through this link: https://mycollegepaymentplan.com/irsc/

 What if I am not eligible for the Promise Program?

 Students not eligible for the Promise Program should complete the Free Application for Federal Student Aid (FAFSA) and apply for IRSC Foundation Scholarships for assistance with funding.

-The IRSC Promise is a tuition-paid program sponsored by the IRSC Foundation and funded through generous donor philanthropy and unrestricted investment proceeds.
+The IRSC Promise is a last-dollar, tuition-paid program sponsored by the IRSC Foundation and funded through generous donor philanthropy and unrestricted investment proceeds.
 The IRSC Promise Program has no cash value.

 For help contact your Student Success Coach or call us at 772-462-4772.